Brickyard 400: Super Weekend

 In 2012, the Brickyard 400 became part of Super Weekend at the Brickyard, consisting of four days of racing on both the oval and the road course.
 The WeatherTech SportsCar Championship (formerly Grand Am) utilized the road course on Friday for the Brickyard Grand Prix along with the Brickyard Sports Car Challenge for the Continental Tire SportsCar Challenge series.
 The NASCAR Xfinity Series left IRP and moved to Indy for the Indiana 250.
 The Brickyard 400 continued to headline on Sunday.

 After low attendance, the road course races were removed from the schedule after 2014.
 By 2016, with races only on the oval for the Xfinity and Cup Series, the "Super Weekend" moniker was dropped.
+The IMSA races were reinstated as the IMSA Battle on the Bricks in 2023, as its own September date as a standard 3-hour race (2 hours, 40 minutes of racing) except in 2025, when it was a six-hour race, which since then has served as one of five major weekends (the SVRA Father's Day race meeting and the Indianapolis 8 Hours are the other two).